hallebristol2/Processing-Art/README.md

 # Processing-Art
+Pictures of the code output are included in each folder.

-2017 High School projects for Intro to Computer Art &amp; Design using Processing (Java)
+These projects were created in 2017 in high school for the Intro to Computer Art & Design course using Processing (Java).
+Led by Matthew Harbinger, the course taught the intersection between art and programming.
+These files can be downloaded and imported to Processing, and were created under version 3.